jacksonfd8/nypd_project/README.md

-# Designing a resource allocation plan for the NYPD
+# Designing a resource plan for the NYPD

 ## Overview
 Looking at historical NYPD data, *only* 7%, on average, of suspected criminals were arrested.
 This means 90%+ of their time is wasted.
 Using data science, I help the NYPD identify factors that would likely lead to arrest and ultimately, help them use their time more efficiently.